 |Name of the course||Online||Lecture||Exercises||Lab|

-The course "Microprocessor Architecture" can be completed stand-alone to grasp the content from a theoretic perspective or in a series of courses with "SystemVerilog for Design" and "SystemVerilog for Verification" to become a practitioner.
+The course "Microprocessor Architecture" can be completed stand-alone or in combination with the courses "SystemVerilog for Design" or "SystemVerilog for Verification".
 The course does not introduce basics in digital or analog engineering.
-Participants are therefore highly recommended to have or get basic knowledge in digital and analog engineering on at least bachelor's level before applying for this course.
+Participants are recommended to have a at least a solid knowledge in digital engineering before applying for this course.

 Literature Computer Architecture, Hennessy and Patterson, 6th Edition